1886 N167 Old Judge: A Closer Look At The First Baseball Card Set

 1886 N167 Current Valuation: Fairly Valued

-Still, we have to remember that compared to many of the other sets of the day, that this one is one of the rarest.
-And again, add on the fact that this is the first true baseball card set (kind of getting tired of saying that, but bears repeating!), I think these cards deserve every single penny that they would garner at auction.
+Still, we have to remember that compared to many of the other sets of the day, this one is one of the rarest.
+And again, add on the fact that this is the first true baseball card set (I’m kind of getting tired of saying that, but it bears repeating!).
+I think these cards deserve every penny they would garner at auction.

 So, given all the positives, why not undervalued?
-Well, these cards continued to gain in popularity and collectors always want to get their hands on something that can be considered a significant type of “milestone” set.
+Well, these cards continued to gain popularity, and collectors always wanted to get their hands on something that could be considered a significant type of “milestone” set.
 Add on the rarity of the cards, and we will likely see new pricing records broken at any upcoming auctions.

 old-judge-167